arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 * the **SECRET_APP_EUI**: Application EUI field from the TTN device overview page
 * the **SECRET_APP_KEY**: the App Key field from the same page.

-After that, you can upload the sketch to your board.

-The output in the SerialMonitor will be like this:
+Now you can upload the sketch to the board.
+The Serial Monitor output will look like this:

 ```
 Your module version is: ARD-078 1.1.9